jarrodmillman/pose-stats/description.md

 We envision an Open Source Ecosystem for Statistics in Python that coordinates, provides a community of practice, and acts as a gathering place for statisticians and researchers that want to disseminate their work in Python.
 To create such an ecosystem requires narrowing our focus to an example that will provide the necessary practical learning opportunity.
-For this purpose, we have identified two open source Python packages:
+For this purpose, we have identified two open source Python packages to serve as pilot projects and anchor the OSE:

 - `YAGLM` \cite{carmichael2021yaglm}: a library for generalized statistical models (GLM) in Python.
 - `ISPL`